Refresh a Windows 7 SP1 client with Windows 10 using Configuration Manager

 Now you can start the computer refresh on PC0003.

-Using the Configuration Manager console, in the Asset and Compliance workspace, in the Install Windows 10 Enterprise x64 collection, right-click PC0003 and select Client Notification / Download Computer Policy.
-Click OK.
+- Using the Configuration Manager console, in the Assets and Compliance workspace, click the Install Windows 10 Enterprise x64 collection, right-click PC0003, point to Client Notification, click Download Computer Policy, and then click OK in the popup dialog box that appears.

-On PC0003, using the Software Center (begin using the Start screen, or click the New software is available balloon in the system tray), select the Windows 10 Enterprise x64 RTM deployment and click INSTALL.
+- Open the Software Center (click Start and type Software Center, or click the New software is available balloon in the system tray), select Operating Systems and click the Windows 10 Enterprise x64 RTM deployment, then click Install.